maarten-pennings/C64howto/reu/readme.md

   | `irqmask`  |   1  |    9   | DF09 | 57097 |
   | `addrctrl` |   1  |   10   | DF0A | 57098 |

+Each register is descibed in more detail in the subsections below.

 ### status @0 ($DF00, 57088)

-The status register indicates the status of the last transfer.
+The status register indicates the status of the last transfer(s).
-The status flags (3 MSB) are clear upon read.
-For smaller transfers, the REU is usually so fast (1 kbyte in 1ms, the time of the fastest BASIC statement) that checking this bit is superfluous.
-If the bit is checked, make sure to clear it, by reading it, before giving the start transfer command.
+The status flags (3 MSB) are cleared upon read.
+The REU stalls the 6510 while transferring, so once the 6502 starts executing again, the transfer is complete.
+In other words checking the END oF BLOCK is superfluous.

 The 4 LSB bits are obsolete for modern REUs.